 Five businesses have been shown with their respective market share with regard to the industry size.
-The circles in matrix represent size of industries & pie denotes market share.
 Business A represents a product/market that has a high potential and deserves expansion strategies through large investments.
 Business B has a strong competitive position but has a product that is entering the shake out stage and, therefore, needs a cautious expansion strategy.
 Business C is probably a 'dog' while D represents a business which can be used for cash generation that could be diverted to A and B. Business E is a potential loser and may be considered for divestment.
 In this manner, the product/market evolution matrix portrays a company's corporate portfolio with a high level of accuracy and completeness.